Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

-This is just for fun everyone.
+This is just for fun, everyone.
 The Gundam series is the main reason why I’m drawn to anime.
-Being a pioneer of the real robots genre, they are a breath of fresh air from their overly advanced super robot counterparts.
+Being a pioneer of the real robots genre, it is a breath of fresh air from its overly advanced super robot counterparts.
 Realism, unique mecha designs, and improved storylines are the selling points of the series, which explains why the series is still here after 30 years.
 The legacy of RX-78-2 (the original Gundam) lives on through ASW-G-08 Gundam Barbatos (Mobile Suit Gundam: Iron-Blooded Orphans), the latest of the long line of legends.

 And then there are the pilots.

 My first exposure to the series was around 1996 or so, when I first saw the ultra-cool New Mobile Report Gundam Wing, or simply Gundam Wing.
 Being used to the stereotypical heroes of western cartoons and the light-hearted protagonists of Dragon Ball Z, the characters here made my jaw drop.
 Being a robot-themed anime, I was expecting a childish story.
 But no!
 The pilots here are some of the most twisted pieces of work ever seen in anime at that time.
 They are less like Goku and more like Vegeta.
 My first thought after watching the first few episodes were, "I got to see this."
 Basically, that was the day I became an official Gundam fan.